Led Zeppelin North American Tour 1973: History

 Led Zeppelin's shows evolved from those on previous tours, with the introduction of dry ice, laser effects, backdrop mirrors, hanging mirror balls and Catherine wheel pyrotechnics.
 Their dress attire also took on a more flamboyant nature, evidenced in particular by guitarist Jimmy Page's hummingbird jacket and John Paul Jones' Spanish matador jacket.
-This increase in on-stage theatricality was later referred to by Page during an interview he gave to rock journalist Mick Wall:
+This increase in on-stage theatricality was later referred to by Page during an interview he gave with rock journalist Mick Wall:

 Three sold-out shows at Madison Square Garden in New York City that concluded the tour were filmed for a motion picture, but the theatrical release of this project (The Song Remains the Same) was delayed until 1976.
 The film documents the theft of $203,000 of the group's money from a safe deposit box at the Drake Hotel in New York, just before their final show.
 The theft was discovered by Led Zeppelin tour manager Richard Cole, who was immediately interrogated by police as a suspect.
 The sum of money was the band's takings from their three New York concerts.
 It was never recovered and the identity of the thief or thieves has never been discovered.
 The band later sued the Drake Hotel for the theft.

 Led Zeppelin hired for the first time The Starship – a former United Airlines Boeing 720B passenger jet.
 During the early part of the tour the band had hired a small private Falcon Jet to journey from city to city, but these aircraft are comparatively light and susceptible to air turbulence.
 After performing at Kezar Stadium in San Francisco on June 2, they encountered bad turbulence on a flight back to Los Angeles.
-As a result, Grant resolved to hire The Starship for the remainder of the tour, at a cost of $30,000.
+As a result, Grant resolved to hire The Starship for the remainder of the tour, at a cost for $30,000.
 The exterior of the plane was re-sprayed with Led Zeppelin emblazoned down the side of the fuselage.

-Flying on The Starship, Led Zeppelin were now no longer required to change hotels so often.
+Flying on The Starship, Led Zeppelin was now no longer required to change hotels so often.
 They could base themselves in large cities and travel to and from concerts within flying distance.
-After each show, the band members would be transported direct by limousine from the concert venue to the airport, as depicted in the concert film, The Song Remains the Same.
+After each show, the band members would be transported directly by limousine from the concert venue to the airport, as depicted in the concert film, The Song Remains the Same.

 In an interview with William Burroughs in 1975, Page commented on the exhausting nature of the 1973 tour:

 In a more recent interview, Page recalled: